nomeata/bSpokeLight/README.md

  * The LEDs are controlled as follows:

    - `P3_4 = 0` enables the lights.
-   - The 8 bits `P1` indicate which groups of LEDs are adressed.
+   - The 8 bits of `P1` indicate which groups of LEDs are adressed.
 Bits 0,1,2,3 address the groups on the arm with the buttons, counted from the middle, while bits 7,6,5,4 address the groupos on the arm with the sensor, again from the middle.